dendroenydris/entity-resolution-pipeline/README.md

 with similar titles and the same authors.

-**Jaccard** and **Num of Authors** partitioning identifies matching articles with similar titles and the same numbers of authors.
+**Jaccard** and **Num of Authors** partitioning identifies matching articles with similar titles and the difference between their numbers of authors are smaller than 1.

+**Jaccard** and **Num of Authors and Common Author** partitioning identifies matching articles with similar titles and at leat one common Author with the difference between their numbers of authors smaller than 1.

 Likewise, the **Combined** similarity will yield results for the different blocking methods, with only difference being that it takes